Pan Seared Cod Fillet Recipe With Parsley Butter Sauce

 Pan Seared Cod Fillet Recipe Overview

 Cod is good, cod is great.
 And cod can be a little boring all by itself.
 So, let’s make an awesome browned butter/parsley sauce with a bit of lemon to brighten it up.
 There is nothing better than cooked butter – browned butter, or as the French like to say, Beurre noisette.
-And around this time of year, my parsley garden has overgrown from overplanting last spring, so I have a ton of wonderful fresh parsley that I like to use for sauces just like this one.
-I serve this cod with butter parsley sauce with a parsley brown rice and earthy brussels sprouts.
+Since this cod has a similar flavor profile as roasted sea bass I like to serve my pan seared cod with butter parsley sauce with a parsley brown rice and earthy brussels sprouts.

 Kitchen Tools Needed for this Cod Fillet Recipe